Methodology β€’ Snowday

 Snowfall rate

-This measures the highest snowfall rate in inches per hour during the forecast day.
-It uses Weather Underground because that data is not easily accessible through Weather.gov.
+This measures the highest hourly precip value in inches during the forecast day.
+The automated version uses the Weather Underground hourly page's Precip column.

 Previous snow days